 Think about a time before the early 90s when there was no internet or any such technology that maintained anonymity employee feedback.
 Of course, those were much simpler times with comparatively less competition but that wouldn’t have stopped people from having opinions.
 Technology or no technology, people are free to express their views, aren’t they?

 Fortunately, today we live in a world that is making extraordinary advancements to manage employees and their opinions.
 We do panic every time the Wifi stops working but at least it has helped establish greater connectivity and strengthen outbound communication.
 Hence, it is orchestrating a culture where people can talk and discuss ideas even when they are not physically present in the same room at the same time.
 Collecting anonymous employee feedback is one such people technology that has helped organizations collect opinions from employees on one large, single platform.

-If you are planning to conduct such a feedback session then the best to go about it is to work out a set of strategically correct employee feedback questions and act on the responses in the most fair manner.
-However if you are still unsure about its credibility, take a look at a few ways in which anonymity in employee feedback can empower your employees to open up and speak their mind.
+If you are planning to conduct such a honest feedback session then the best to go about it is to work out a set of strategically correct employee feedback questions and act on the responses in the most fair manner.
+However if you are still unsure about its credibility, take a look at a few ways in which anonymity in employee feedback you receive can empower your employees to open up and speak their mind.

 To know what otherwise might go unheard